 Here's a motivating thought: when the work is done, you can really enjoy your new home!

 Follow this post-move checklist for tips on how to settle in to your space.
+We've also created a downloadable checklist that you can print and reference as you go.

 - Check to make sure all your utilities are turned on: